Honey is the sweet syrup made by bees from the nectar of flowers.

 - B vitamins

-Note, honey is sugar!
-Honey should still be used in moderation and can be used for light flavor and adding a bit of additional sweetness to dishes.
-Recommended types include raw honey, comb honey, and creamed honey.
+Don’t forget, honey is sugar!
+Honey should still be used in moderation and can be used to add a bit of additional sweetness to dishes.
+Recommended types include raw honey, honeycomb and creamed honey.